 Through an annotated statute.

 The best way to find regulations that pertain to your legal issue is through a reference in an annotated statute, like those on Westlaw or Lexis.
 When you are reading a statute on Westlaw, go to Citing References --> Regulations to see a list of associated regulations.
-On Lexis, scroll down on the page with the statute to Research References & Practice Aids to see the section(s) of the C.F.R. where regulations are codified.
-On Lexis, you can also click Shepardize this Document, select "Other Citing Sources" on the left-hand side, and then choose "Regulations."
+On Lexis, on the statute's page, select "Other Citing Sources" and then choose "Regulations."

 Through a secondary source.